github/codeql/csharp/change-notes/2021-10-04-dead-store-of-local.md

 lgtm,codescanning
-* Discarded `using` declarationg, `using var _ = ...`, are no longer flagged by the query "Useless assignment to local variable".
+* `using` declarations are no longer flagged by the query "Useless assignment to local variable".